systopia/de.systopia.onlyoffice/README.md

 `sudo groupadd docker`
 `sudo usermod -aG docker $USER`
 * If needed, log out and login again.
+* Create a network for the two containers:
+`docker network create --driver bridge onlyoffice`
-* Start the document server:
+* Initialise the document server:
-`docker run -d --name onlyoffice-document-server onlyoffice/documentserver`
+`docker run --net onlyoffice -d --name onlyoffice-document-server onlyoffice/documentserver`
-* Start the community server:
+* Initialise the community server:
-`docker run -d -p 80:80 -p 443:443 --link onlyoffice-document-server:document_server --name onlyoffice-community-server onlyoffice/communityserver` ¹
+`docker run --net onlyoffice -d -p 80:80 -p 443:443 -p 5222:5222 --name onlyoffice-community-server -e DOCUMENT_SERVER_PORT_80_TCP_ADDR=onlyoffice-document-server onlyoffice/communityserver` ¹
+* If needed, the containers can be stopped/started this way:
+`docker stop/start <name>`
 * Open localhost in browser.
 * Set password, e-mail address and, if needed, language and time zone, then continue.
 * Go to settings -> DNS settings, activate the option and type in the domain for your server. ² ³
 * Create new users via "Invite users to portal" and follow the instructions on the created invitation link.

-¹ If you want to adjust the port routing, the first number is the outer port, then comes the inner one.
+¹ If you want to adjust the port routing, after the -p parameter the first number is the outer port, then comes the inner one.
 ² You need a domain or an IP of your server/computer that runs the docker containers which both of these containers and all user can reach.
 At best, this is a valid domain or static global IP, you can use the local IP in your network for testing, using localhost or 127.0.0.1 does not work.
 ³ If you used another port for routing, remember to set it here, too, for example: "example.org:8080".